coal2nuclear.com A Plan for Our Planet

 Part 3 Disadvantages of locating a nuclear reactor in an existing coal power plant.

-Part 4 Financially attractive.
-Oversized nuclear boilers powering several small existing turbines.
+Part 4 Oversized nuclear boilers powering several small existing turbines make conversion from fossil to nuclear financially attractive.

 Part 5 Small high-temperature liquid reactors.